I Remember

 I remember making peace with my mother

-I felt I had surely slipped through the gates of Heaven
+as I slipped through the gates of Heaven

-until he became ill and pain set in.
+until he became ill and his pain set in

 unforgettable passion